Vinilificio/vinilificio.com/en/small-run.md

 Label printing costs € 2.00 per vinyl.

+Printed cover, available for 12".
+Contact us for further information.

-Processing time is between 15 and 20 working days
+Normnally the processing time is between 15 and 20 working days.
+In some moments of the year the processing time could vary.
+Contact us for further information.

 (*) Shipping costs (for Italy) and 22% VAT  included